vikashideveloper/VKAlertView/README.md

-#VKAlertView
+# VKAlertView

-will schedule your notification in a queue.
+* will schedule your notification in a queue.

-CocoaPods
+CocoaPods :
-pod 'KVAlertView'
+*pod 'KVAlertView'